A sourcing or tender process is used to select the best product or service for a certain category of expenditure.

 Introduction to the Procurement Process

 |Short introduction on the procurement process, with an emphasis on RFP process (specifications, running the RFP, negotiations and contracting).|

 How to develop Specifications

-|Understand role of a buyer and internal customer at the specification|
+|Understand role of a buyer and internal customer at the specification stage.|

-needs.
-Market exploration.
 Why is it important to challenge specs?

 Knock-out versus nice to have criteria.
-What are

 How to write an RFQ and RFI

 |What is an RFI/RFQ and why is it important and when should you use it?|

 What are the different sections of an RFQ?
-Template RFQ and RFI.
-What is

-involve the internal customer and suppliers in the process?
+When to involve the internal customer and suppliers in the process?

 Communication with suppliers: how and when.